 In many cases, you may need to insert image dynamically in cell based on cell value.
 For example, you want the corresponding images to be dynamically changed with the different values you entering in a specified cell.
-Or insert the corresponding images to related cells just based on the value of cells.
-This article will show you how to achieve these.
+This article will show you how to achieve it.

 As below screenshot shown, you want to display corresponding pictures dynamically based on the value you entered in cell G2.
 When entering Banana in cell G2, the banana picture will be displayed in cell H2.
 While entering Pineapple in cell G2, the picture in cell H2 will turn into the corresponding pineapple picture.

 1. Create two columns in your worksheet, the first column range A2:A4 contains the name of the pictures, and the second column range B2:B4 contains the corresponding pictures.
 See screenshot shown.

 3. In the Name Manager dialog box, click the New button.
 Then the Edit Name dialog pops up, enter Product into the Name box, enter the below formula into the Refers to box, and then click the OK button.
 See screenshot:

 You can change them as you need in the above formula.